All posts

 transport software

-— your account, whether your device is physically attached right now, and whether the session is driving real hardware or software output.
+Your account, your tier, whether your Rebind Link is physically attached right now, and which transport the session is running on.

 The smaller cuts